Member security: Holiday safety tips

 Paying for your gas inside, instead of directly at the pump, is one good way to avoid skimmers at your local gas station.
 Also, try to avoid using public ATMs at gas stations or convenient stores, and opt instead for bank-operated ATMs that are much more difficult to corrupt with a skimming device.

 If you are travelling somewhere that you do not frequently visit—either overseas or to a vacation destination—it’s a good idea to let your bank know where and when you will be travelling.
-Your bank can keep an eye on unusual or bogus transactions while you are away focusing on rest and relaxation.
+They can keep an eye on unusual or bogus transactions while you focus on rest and relaxation.

 - Below-market rates